Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 - Werkzeug==1.0.1
 - Jinja2==2.11.2

 The majority of these packages are installed as standard when FLASK is installed using pip.
+Freeze the requirements into a requirements.txt file if a new instance of the project is create using the terminal command pip3 freeze > requirements.txt

 additionally some standard Python packages are used including:
 - os